learningtapestry/lrmi-tagger/INSTALL-RHEL6.md

-Deploy Ruby project
-on RHEL 6 server
+# Installation Instructions for RedHat Enterprise Linux 6

-Overview
+## Overview

 This document is to guide how to deploy lrmi-tagger project on RHEL 6 server.
-Lrmi-tagger project use Ruby 2.1.* and Nginx and Passenger integration.
-The project is on “https://github.com/actualize-technology/lrmi-tagger”.
+The LRMI Tagger uses Ruby 2.1.x and Nginx/Passenger as a web server.

 To deploy it you need to follow these steps :